-Cricothyrotomy using a guidewire is similar to the Seldinger technique (catheter over guidewire) of central venous line insertion and may be more suitable for operators with limited surgical experience.
+Cricothyrotomy using a guidewire is similar to the Seldinger technique How To Do Femoral Vein Cannulation Percutaneous cannulation of the femoral vein uses anatomic landmarks to guide venipuncture and a Seldinger technique to thread a central venous catheter through the femoral vein and into the... read more (catheter over guidewire) of central venous line insertion and may be more suitable for operators with limited surgical experience.

-Needle cricothyrotomy, a temporary method that uses a 12- to 14-gauge angiocatheter attached to a jet ventilator, is the preferred cricothyrotomy method for children < 10 years old.
+Needle cricothyrotomy, a temporary method that uses a 12- to 14-gauge angiocatheter attached to a bag-valve-mask device (or a jet ventilator if available), is the preferred cricothyrotomy method for children < 10 years old.
 This apparatus can be easily assembled by attaching the angiocatheter to a 3-mL syringe with the plunger removed.
-The adapter from a 6.5-mm endotracheal (ET) tube is then attached to the syringe, and the patient is ventilated using a bag-valve mask device attached to the ET tube adapter.
+The adapter from a 6.5-mm endotracheal (ET) tube is then attached to the syringe, and the patient is ventilated using a bag-valve-mask device attached to the ET tube adapter.

 Indications for Percutaneous Cricothyrotomy

-Failed attempts at orotracheal or nasotracheal intubation with inability to oxygenate or ventilate via alternate methods (eg, bag-valve mask, laryngeal mask airway)
+Failed attempts at orotracheal or nasotracheal intubation with the inability to oxygenate or ventilate via alternate methods (eg, bag-valve-mask, supraglottic airway device)

 Contraindications to orotracheal or nasotracheal intubation such as massive oral hemorrhage, severe facial trauma, or mass effect due to tumor